developer3389/network-censorship-analysis/README.md

 > In this scenario, the `VPN CLIENT` acts as a "passive receiver," making no suspicious outgoing requests.

 > [!CAUTION]
-> Regardless of network topology complexity, your VPN remains vulnerable at the **L7 (Application)** layer.
+> Regardless of network topology complexity, the user's VPN **remains vulnerable at the L7 (Application) layer.**
-> If you use a user-defined VPN but access national services directly via the IP addresses of your connection nodes, censors can easily identify your traffic as VPN-originated.
+> If the user utilizes a user-defined VPN but accesses national services directly via the IP addresses of their connection nodes, censors can easily identify the traffic as VPN-originated.
 > Obfuscation at the network layer (L3) does not negate the need for caution at the application layer.

 Thus, by combining this architecture with custom user-defined protocols, criminal prosecution for VPN usage becomes highly unlikely, as the traffic becomes indistinguishable from legitimate background activity.